Become a baker using the Concordium Client#

 --sender

-is the name or address of the baker account.--stake
+is the name or address of the validator account.--stake

-is an amount of CCD that is the intended equity capital of the baker--restake
+is an amount of CCD that is the intended equity capital of the validator--restake

 sets that earnings are restaked.--no-restake